Detect and Treat Oral Cancer and Disease

 - Difficulty in chewing or swallowing

-If any of these symptoms are present on your lips, cheeks, palate, gum tissue around the teeth, tongue, face, and/or neck, contact our office in Lebanon, PA, to schedule an oral examination with Dr. Balaci or Dr. Forbes.
+If any of these symptoms are present on your lips, cheeks, palate, gum tissue around the teeth, tongue, face, and/or neck, contact our office in Lebanon, PA, to schedule an oral examination with Dr. Balaci or Dr. Murphy.
 Your oral surgeon will examine your mouth and its surrounding areas thoroughly to detect the presence of infection or disease and develop a personalized treatment plan to restore your oral health.

 The type of treatment will depend on the type of oral pathology that is diagnosed.
 We may use 3D scans to evaluate your facial structures and will discuss your options for anesthesia prior to performing any type of treatment.

 Oral cancer that is caught early yields the most optimal results.
 This is another reason why it's important to maintain regular dental checkups.
 At these visits, your dentist checks for signs of oral disease and will refer you to an oral surgeon at the sign of any abnormalities.
 Treatment for oral cancer or disease can include:

 - Antiviral creams or medications

 - Surgical removal of a growth or cyst